stevenxchung/OMSCS-Notes/CS 7637 - KBAI/Test 3/Lesson 25 - Advanced Topics.md

 ## Visuospatial Reasoning Introduction

 **Visuospatial reasoning** is concerned with reasoning about _what_ (visuo) and _where_ (spatial).
 Visuospatial knowledge is knowledge where causality is, at most, implicit.
 However, visuospatial knowledge enables inferences about causality.

+## Two Views Of Reasoning

+- Propositional representations - representations through frames
+- Analogical representations - representations through structural correspondence with the external world

+Humans appear to use analogical representations for mental imagery.
+It is not yet known how to implement mental imagery for KBAI.